changwmyung/al-folio/_members/visitors/visitors_gyungsulee.md

     </div>
 </div>

-I'm Jae Hyun Kim, a student in Department of Chemistry at Chungnam National University.
+I'm Gyung Su Lee, a student in Department of Chemistry at Chungnam National University.